Ynn/selfstar/exercises/follow-me.md

 Now, we will try to adapt the illuminance based on User's preferences.

-In this exercises, we will assume that it is possible to identify precisely who is in a given room.
-In that purpose we provide a LocationService that provide the ability to get a list of persons in a given room.
+In this exercise, we will assume that it is possible to identify who is in a given room.
+For that purpose we provide a LocationService that provides the ability to get a list of persons in a given room.

 The user preferences service (Preferences) is able to store a set of user preferences (via setUserPropertyValue/getUserProperties)